monocongo/climate_indices/docs/index.rst

 NCO
 ^^^^

-NetCDF Operators is requirement and must be installed.
+NetCDF Operators is a requirement and must be installed for utilization of this package.
 Instructions for installation on various platforms is available `here <http://nco.sourceforge.net#Executables//>`_.
 If using an Anaconda environment as advised above then it's as simple as running the following command within the activated conda environment: